Cotya/magento-composer-installer/README.md

 ### Deploy per Copy instead of Symlink

 There is a deploy per copy strategy.
-This can only be configured in the root composer.json, it can't be configured on a per-package level.
+The "magento-core" package type uses this strategy.
+For "magento-module" packages this can only be configured in the root composer.json, it can't be configured on a per-package level.

 Here is how to use it:

 ```json